THE TEAM BEHIND THE WCB

 WHO IS DOING THE 'PREMISES CHECKS', A VET THAT'S ARMED WITH RESOURCES?

-Your Vet (we can help you to arrange it) will be doing the checks.
+Your Vet (we can help you to arrange it) or a RVN who works with your Vet will be doing the checks.

-Any Vet visiting a premises can also ask for support and advice, in advance and/or afterwards, from all of the wildlife experienced Vet Professionals who are on the WCB Committee.
+Any Vet/RVN visiting a premises can also ask for support and advice, in advance and/or afterwards, from all of the wildlife experienced Vet Professionals who are on the WCB Committee.

-We are also in the process of developing a Bat specific WCB badge and for that, a Bat specialist Vet is putting together some specific advice for a General Practice Vet to have in mind when visiting a Bat Rehabber’s premises with some important specialist questions to ask too, to ensure that the premises is set up correctly.
+We have also just launched a Bat specific WCB badge and for that, a Bat specialist Vet has put together some specific advice for a General Practice Vet to have in mind when visiting a Bat Rehabber’s premises with some important specialist questions to ask too, to ensure that the premises is set up correctly.